-According to the HHS, the Standards for Privacy of Individually Identifiable Health Information (the Privacy Rule) aims to safeguard the privacy of individuals and their PHI, while allowing appropriate uses and disclosures of the data without patients' approval to improve the healthcare system and overall public health.
+The Standards for Privacy of Individually Identifiable Health Information (the Privacy Rule) aims to safeguard the privacy of individuals and their PHI, while allowing appropriate uses and disclosures of the data without patients' approval to improve the healthcare system and overall public health.
+The Privacy Rule also gives individuals rights over their own PHI such as the rights to examine and gain a copy of their health records, request corrections, and direct a covered entity to transmit an electronic copy of their PHI to a third party.